 Karl barely registered her from behind the counter.
 Screw “the customer is always right,” he thought, glancing at Benny, the fat manager.
 He opened the dishwasher and pulled steaming hot forks out one by one.
 Then he noticed a coffee stain on the counter that had to be rubbed twice, three times, four.
 The new girl wove in her seat like she was about to pass out.
 Victory.
 Finally, he met her eyes.
 “Would you like fries with that?”

 Digging Deeper Into Showing and Telling

-What do you notice?
+What do you notice about these show don’t tell examples?
 In the first one, the characters’ emotions are very obvious.
 Why?
 The narrator tells you all about them.
 We know Katie is hungry and we know Karl really isn’t digging the bossy way she ordered a burger.
 That’s fine.
 It works.
 It gets the information across, right?
 (In a very redundant way, mind you!)

 Using Interiority: Thoughts, Feelings, Reactions

 We get more into Karl’s head here.
 We get his tension with the manager and his attitude about a common customer service adage right away.
 He won’t even look at the customer.
 Instead, he busies himself with painstakingly removing forks “one by one” or the tally of how many times he wipes the counter.
 These drag out the scene without once using the word “procrastination.”

 We also get more of Katie’s hunger from his perspective, and how it makes Karl feel.
 That way, his rehashed “Would you like fries with that?” still comes across ironically, though, this time, it’s because we know what’s been going on in his head much more intimately.
 This is called interiority.

 This brings me to why “show don’t tell” is so crucial, why so many writing teachers and agents and editors and crit partners harp on it: there are many kinds of knowing.
 One kind of knowing, you get by reading facts in the newspaper.
 You are a passive recipient of information.